MCsniperPY/MCsniperPY/README.md

 Join my [discord](https://discord.gg/jZm4qNF) server for the instructions on usage.
 It's not that complicated so if you don't want to the discord it shouldn't be too hard to find out.

+## More info

+If you find any bugs please report them in my discord.
+There are still many which we are still finding and removing.